Laughton scores in OT to give Flyers 3-2 win over Islanders

 MOVIN’ ON UP

-Philadelphia’s Samuel Morin played for the first time since he was shifted from defense to forward.
+Philadelphia’s Samuel Morin played for the first time since he was switched from defense to forward.

 UP NEXT